Bennotsi-MTG/Doomsday-Codex/basics.md

 7. cast BW, get ToA from sideboard
 8. cast ToA

-This pile has cost you BBB+1UU and 4 life and results in 8 storm, that is 16 lifeloss.
-Like with Ideas Unbound, the mana cost for the draw spell 1UU is often paid for by a Lion's Eye
-Diamond.
-The most important difference is that Three Wishes does not actually draw but exiles the cards, which means that Lion's Eye Diamond's activation cost will not affect your ability to cast the cards 'drawn' with Three Wishes.
+This pile costs BBB+1UU and 4 life and results in 8 storm, which is 16 lifeloss.
+Like with Ideas Unbound, the mana cost for the draw spell (1UU) can be - and often is - paid for by a Lion's Eye Diamond in response to the first GP.
+The most important difference is that Three Wishes not actually draws but exiles the cards.
+This means that Lion's Eye Diamond's activation cost will not affect your ability to cast the cards 'drawn' with Three Wishes.
 If you are low on life can also build -> TW, LED, LED, BW, X and directly 'draw' Burning Wish with Three Wishes, this will produce once less storm.

 ### Double cantrip piles